The Humble Great: Neeraj Chopra's rise from a chubby village kid to Indian sporting pantheon | Sports-Games

 He later revealed that he had put on weight after missing training due to the many felicitation functions he had attended after the historic success in Tokyo.

 Chopra found himself among the most-searched Indian personalities online and ranked above the likes of Virat Kohli and Rohit Sharma in Google searches in India.
 After his Tokyo triumph, Chopra's brand value skyrocketed with top brand sponsors lining up for him.
-His brand value was compered with people like Kohli and his Instagram and Twitter followers swelled instantly.
+His brand value was compared with the likes of Kohli and his Instagram and Twitter followers swelled instantly.

-In December last year, Chopra dislodged the iconic world record holder sprinter Usain Bolt as the 'most visible' and 'written-about' athlete in the world.
-Chopra led a star-studded field in terms of media coverage with 812 articles published in his name, followed by Jamaican sprint trio of Elaine Thompson-Herah (751), Shelley-Ann Fraser-Pryce (698) and Shericka Jackson (679).

 Sumariwalla may not be off the mark as more than half a dozen Indians are currently capable of hurling the spear above 80m and three Indians, including Chopra, featured in the World Championships men's javelin final on Sunday.
 August 7, the day Chopra won gold in Tokyo, is now being celebrated as National Javelin Day.